WasimAkramShaikh/falcon-7b-instruct-clone/README.md

 # ✨ Falcon-7B-Instruct

 **Falcon-7B-Instruct is a 7B parameters causal decoder-only model built by [TII](https://www.tii.ae) based on [Falcon-7B](https://huggingface.co/tiiuae/falcon-7b) and finetuned on a mixture of chat/instruct datasets.
-It is made available under the [TII Falcon LLM License](https://huggingface.co/tiiuae/falcon-7b-instruct/blob/main/LICENSE.txt).**
+It is made available under the Apache 2.0 license.**

 *Paper coming soon 😊.*